metricsgraphics/metrics-graphics/README.md

 * [Building a button layout](https://github.com/mozilla/metrics-graphics/wiki/Button-Layout)

 ## Download package
 The download package includes everything that you see on [metricsgraphicsjs.org](http://metricsgraphicsjs.org).
 In order to use the library in your own project, the only files that you'll need are the ones under ``dist``.
-Remember to load the set of third-party libraries that are there in the examples pages.
+Remember to load ``D3`` and ``jQuery``.
+If you don't care about tooltips, you don't need the latter.
 If your project uses Bootstrap, make sure you load MetricsGraphics.js after it.

 ## Frequently asked question
 __What does MetricsGraphics.js do that library x doesn't do?__